 Schedule, syllabus and examination date

-- Developing candidates’ knowledge of the peer review process, and ability to organize the work in the different phases of international publications (preparation, submission, revision and resubmission).
+- organize the work in the different phases of international publications (preparation, submission, revision and resubmission).

-- Developing candidates’ ability for critical thinking, particularly with respect to the ethical aspects of international publishing (e.g. relationships with co-authors and the supervisor, ownership of data and ideas, research misconduct, open access and societal impacts).
+- have developed the ability for critical thinking, particularly with respect to the ethical aspects of international publishing (e.g. relationships with co-authors and the supervisor, ownership of data and ideas, research misconduct, open access and societal impacts).

 The course is compulsory for all candidates on the PhD programme at the Faculty of Social Sciences.

-The deadline for registering is February 1 for the spring semester and September 1 for the autumn semester.
+The deadline for registering is February 1st for courses in the spring semester and September 1st for courses in the autumn semester.

 - 1 credits overlap with SGO9007 – How to publish in high–level international journals (discontinued)